 What Are the Qualifying Conditions Required to Get a Medical Marijuana Card in California?

 According to the state’s medical marijuana law, you are eligible for an MMJ card if you have one of the following medical conditions:

 - Cachexia, or wasting syndrome

 - Any persistent or chronic medical symptom that causes serious harm to your mental or physical health if not treated

-You are also possibly eligible if you have a condition that limits your ability to carry out a ‘major life activity’ such as moving or eating.
+You are also possibly eligible if you have a condition limiting your ability to carry out a ‘major life activity’ such as moving or eating.
 The Americans with Disabilities Act of 1990 defines this stipulation.

 Other Important Information on the California Medical Marijuana License Process

 If you get the standard recommendation letter online, you can enter medical marijuana dispensaries without much trouble.
 However, some dispensaries prefer it if consumers have the letter and the MMIC.
-You can pay $129+ for a Premium Card, which ensures you get the letter and MMIC.
+You can pay extra for the Premium Card, which ensures you get the letter and MMIC.
 It also allows you to avail of a Grower’s recommendation card.

 What Is a Grower’s Recommendation Card?

 It is the golden marijuana ticket in California as it allows the holder to grow up to 99 plants for personal use!
 However, be wary when doing this because the law could change at any time.